Submissions

 Results and Discussion

 Results should be clear and concise and presented with tables or illustrations for clarity.
-Discussion focused on the interpretation of the results rather than a repetition of the Results section.
+The discussion should focus on the interpretation of the results, should not repeat them.
 This section may be subdivided further if subheadings give the manuscript more clarity.

 Conclusions